artdent/nestjs-rate-limit/README.md

 This can be used to define different rate limiting rules to different routes/controllers.

-When setting up `nestjs-rate-limiter`, you should make sure that any `keyPrefix` values are unique.
+When setting up `nestjs-rate-limit`, you should make sure that any `keyPrefix` values are unique.
 If they are not unique, then they will share the same rate limit.

 By default, if you don't set this up, the underlying library will use a `keyPrefix` of `rlflx`.
 When using the